-These bakery-style Chocolate Cranberry Muffins are beyond delicious!
-They're loaded with tart fresh cranberries and packed with sweet chocolate chips!
-These beauties are perfect for breakfast, brunch, snack time or dessert!
+These bakery-style Muffins with Cranberries and Chocolate are beyond delicious!
+Moist, tender and loaded with tart fresh cranberries and rich chocolate baking chips, this cranberry muffin recipe is the perfect addition to your holiday table!
 Recipe can be scaled up or down by using the slider if you hover your mouse over the number of Servings.

 Cook Time20 minutesmins

 Total Time30 minutesmins

 Keyword: cranberry muffin recipe, cranberry muffins, muffins with cranberries

 1 ¼CupsCranberries (fresh or frozen) – coarsely chopped (about 4.5 ounces) (SEE NOTES)

 ¾CupChocolate Chips- plus more for topping, optional (5 ounces) (SEE NOTES)

 Coarse Decorative Sugar– for topping, optional (SEE NOTES)

 Preheat oven to 425 degrees F. Line a standard 12-cup muffin tin with paper liners OR spray the cavities of the muffin tins with non-stick cooking spray and set aside.

 Dry Ingredients: In a large sized bowl combine the dry ingredients: flour, baking powder, baking soda, salt and cinnamon.
 Mix well.
 Make a well in the center of the dry ingredients.
 Set the bowl aside.